thephpleague/commonmark/customization/environment.md

 The Environment
 ===============

-All parsers, renderers, etc must be registered with the `Environment` class so that the library is aware of them.
+All parsers, renderers, etc. must be registered with the `Environment` class so that the library is aware of them.

-A default configuration can be obtained like so:
+A pre-configured `Environment` can be obtained like this:

 ~~~php
 use League\CommonMark;